Research commission: Prison culture and gambling

 - To assess how aware staff and prisoners are of the role gambling plays within prison culture and its impact on the rehabilitative environment.

-The project will be undertaken using peer research methodology, whereby a team of researchers and peer researchers with lived experience will co-produce, deliver and analyse the data.
+The project was undertaken using peer research methodology, whereby a team of researchers and peer researchers with lived experience co-produced, delivered and analysed the data.

 The research team